SmartBear/ready-api-testserver-samples/README.md

 Tests run: 18, Failures: 0, Errors: 0, Skipped: 0, Time elapsed: 2.617 sec
 ...
 ```

+## Configuration

+All the samples in this project run against the public TestServer instance available at
+http://testserver.readyapi.io:8080, if you want to run against your own installation you
+can provide system properties for testserver.host, testserver.user and testserver.password
+containing the hostname, user and password of your TestServer installation.

 ### Looking for more samples?